1 9 7 9 (USA)

 It was now to be called Hanging In and it starred former Maude co-star, Bill Macy, as Louis Harper, a former football star who enjoyed helping the poor and underprivileged through special community projects.

-He was then offered the presidency at Braddock University but brought along his humanitarian ways, which promised to get him into political hot water with the university board, staff, and fundraisers.
+Lou was then offered the presidency at Braddock University but brought along his humanitarian ways, which promised to get him into political hot water with the university board, staff, and prominent fundraisers.

-Others in the cast included dean of faculty Maggie Gallagher (Barbara Rhoades), director of admissions and public relations Sam Dickey (Dennis Burkley), Harper’s wise-cracking cracking and diminutive housekeeper Pinky Nolan (Nedra Volz) and Darian Mathias as Rita Zepperette.
+Others in the cast included Dean of Faculty Maggie Gallagher (Barbara Rhoades), Director of Admissions and Public Relations Sam Dickey (Dennis Burkley), Lou’s wise-cracking cracking and diminutive housekeeper Pinky Nolan (Nedra Volz) and Darian Mathias as Rita Zefferelli.

 And for all the effort and retooling, the show lasted four weeks!